Compliance

 For many organizations, the road to compliance can feel long, expensive, and unnecessarily complex.
 Faced with limited resources and no immediate legal obligation, some businesses attempt to avoid it altogether, choosing not to serve regulated industries or government clients in hopes of staying "outside" the scope of regulatory frameworks.

 But here's the catch: compliance doesn't stop at the border of your business.
 It's transitive.
-That means if your customers or partners are required to comply, you likely are too, even if no regulator has knocked on your door yet.
+That means if your customers or partners are required to comply, you'll likely be contractually required to align as well, even if no regulator has knocked on your door yet.

 What Is Transitive Compliance?